nisapro-main/complete-junit5-course-project/README.md

 Bonus points:
-1) Create a github account so that you can share your project with others (see IJ course lesson X)
+1) Create a github account so that you can share your project with others!
 2) Refactor the class so that it's easier to test